robparrott/git-workshop/gitworkshop.md

 ## Conflicts

-A conflict occurrs when two people make overlapping changes.
+A conflict occurs when two people make overlapping changes.

 - Detected when you attempt to update your working copy via ``git pull``.
 - You may discard your changes, discard the repository changes, or attempt to correct things manually.